Scan VMware

 Prepare Windows Jumpbox VM

-Prepare a Windows-based Jumpbox VM with access to your target environment (physical servers).
+Prepare a Windows-based Jumpbox VM with access to your target VMware environment (vCenter servers and VMs).

 Verify System Requirements